ruby-cube/rue/packages/planify/README.md

 }))
 ```

-Alternatively, when using Pecherie hooks, omit the callback function and options parameter to queue a microtask after an event is emitted via a promise:
+Alternatively, when using Pêcherie hooks, omit the callback function and options parameter to queue a microtask after an event is emitted via a promise:

 ```tsx
 onPopulated()